 1. What is the primary role of an audiologist?

-The primary role of an audiologist is to prevent, assess, diagnose, and treat hearing and balance disorders.
-They help individuals of all ages regain their hearing health and quality of life.
+Audiologists are the chief providers of prevention, assessment, diagnosis, and treatment of hearing and balance issues.
+They assist people of all ages and restore their hearing health and quality of life.

 2. How long does it take to become an audiologist?